JoeChapman/pecan/README.md

     - The namespace object on the `window` object that will store references to the compiled template functions, defaults to 'templates'.

 [basedir] {String}
-    - allows for absolute include paths, defaults to the value of the source parameter.
+    - allows for absolute include paths, defaults to the value of paths.tmplPath.

 ```